-For several decades, Ha was forced to use an old, heavy wooden prosthesis that was ill-suited to the wet conditions during the long rainy season in Vietnam.
+For several decades, Ha was forced to use an old, heavy wooden prosthesis that was ill-suited to the wet conditions present during the long rainy season in Vietnam.
 It was particularly inconvenient for work, causing him great trouble moving around for his job as a security guard at a Buddhist pagoda.
-Ha often had to drag the limb, a repeated motion that caused back pain and damage to the prosthesis.
-His lack of mobility also prevented him from his lifelong desire to travel and see the world.
+Ha often had to drag the limb, a repeated motion that caused both back pain and damage to the prosthesis.
+His lack of mobility also prevented him from fulfilling his lifelong desire to travel and see the world.

 When Penta began working in Vietnam, Ha was one of the first patients referred to us.
 Through our work with a local orthopedic hospital, he was fitted with a waterproof lower-limb device that was half the weight of his previous prosthesis.
 “It’s lighter and better than the old device,” Ha said.
 “It doesn’t hurt.
 [It] is light, so it doesn’t interfere with my [back] problems.”
 He also praised its durability and stability.
 With the new device, Ha can climb the stairs of the pagoda and has resumed his job with vigor.

 During our last summer visit, Ha delighted our team with stories about his travels around Vietnam and Southeast Asia.
 Since being fitted, Ha has visited Indonesia, Malaysia, and Ha Long Bay in northern Vietnam.
 We were most surprised and thrilled to hear that while on a scenic boat tour of the bay, Ha even jumped into the sea, fully clothed and with his waterproof leg, to save a young girl who had fallen overboard!